This is a bit of an unusual post. No pictures of Spain, no travel stories or advice. Instead, I wanted to tell you about my novel. Well, novels.

 I’ll post when Yahweh’s Children officially goes live, but in the meantime, here’s a book jacket synopsis so you can gauge your interest:

 In the early decades of the 21st century, SETI researchers receive the first confirmed transmissions from an alien species.
-These messages, transmitting from far beyond our galaxy, arrive as indecipherable gibberish, accept for one word written in an ancient human language.
+These messages, transmitting from far beyond our galaxy, arrive as indecipherable gibberish, except for one word written in an ancient human language.
 It’s a name: Yahweh.

 Yahweh’s Children follows three generations of the Priestly family through interweaving timelines.
 The Priestly men are a stubborn and gently misanthropic tribe, driven equally by their passions and their disdain for their fathers.
 Wyatt, the patriarch, is a frustrated writer-turned-professor and Luddite, living through one of the most revolutionary moments in human history, and frankly, he doesn’t care for it.